Sandra McKessey - Eulogy

 will be forever in our hearts.

-To send flowers to Sandra Evelyn Mc Kessey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sandra Evelyn Mc Kessey, please visit our floral store.